-In the current FDA environment, data is obtained during highly specified and lengthy clinical trials almost exclusively to meet FDA statistical milestones.
+In the current FDA environment, information from highly specified and lengthy clinical trials is almost exclusively sought based on its relevance to FDA statistical milestones.
 This surely is not a broad, open feedback environment conducive to learning, evolving, and speedy allocation/reallocation of drug developers' resources.